arguit/Git/README.md

 git reset --soft HEAD~<number of commits to uncommit>
 ```

-## Merge master to develop afeter commit to master only
+## Merge master to develop after commit to master only

 ```bash
 # get the latest version of master